Jade+Levi+Bio+Picture.jpg

 our community.

 She believes that the stability and voice our advocates give to children both inside and outside the courtroom makes a lasting positive impact on their lives.
-Every abused and neglected child deserves a dependable and well informed adult advocating for their best interest.
+Every abused and neglected child deserves a dependable and well-informed adult advocating for their best interest.

 Jeannie is a proud parent of two children.
 She enjoys enjoys spending time with them and hearing about their daily lives, accomplishments and adventures.
 She also enjoys hiking, biking, skiing and a wide range of other outdoor activities.
 Jeannie has given her time and talent volunteering at many other organizations.